ngtina99/libft/README.md

+# libft

+A custom implementation of standard C library functions - my very first steps in C programming. 👩‍💻🎉

 ## 🔧 Usage
-Link the library when compiling and use your custom functions
+Link the library when compiling and use your custom functions:
 ```bash
 cc -Wall -Wextra -Werror test.c -L. -lft -o test_program
 ```